Are you trying to learn about the types of birds in Papua New Guinea?

 Due to the sheer number of species, there was no way to include every bird found in Papua New Guinea in this article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn about 8 COMMON types of birds in Papua New Guinea!
+8 COMMON types of birds in Papua New Guinea!

 #1.
 Black Kite